SilasSparkIntel/Fall-Detection/README.md

 ```
 Download fall detection model

-Clone this repo and move all files and downloaded model into cloned yolov5 repo
+Clone this repo and move downloaded model and fall_detection.py into  cloned yolov5 base directory while plots.py to ./utils folder

 CD into directory and create and activate virtual environment:
 ```